Braxton Hicks Contractions: When To Call A Doctor For Beginners

 Frequency of Contractions

-• You notice contractions occurring more than four to six times an hour
+• You have more than four to six contractions in one hour.

 Severe Pain Levels

-Here’s a quick reference table to help you identify when to seek help:
+Use this quick reference table to decide when to seek help:

 Pain Level Description Action Required

-Moderate Interferes with daily tasks Consult your doctor
+Moderate Pain that affects daily tasks Call your doctor

-Persistent Lasts longer than an hour Call your doctor
+Persistent Pain that lasts longer than an hour Call your doctor

 Unusual Symptoms Present

-• Significant swelling in the hands or face
+• Significant swelling in your hands or face.

 Other Symptoms to Watch For

-Pay attention to any unusual patterns, such as contractions occurring more frequently or lasting longer than usual.
-You should also monitor for pain that feels more intense than typical discomfort.
+Pay attention to contractions that become more frequent, last longer, or feel stronger than usual.
+Also watch for pain that feels sharper or more intense than your normal discomfort.

 Tips for Managing Braxton Hicks Contractions